how is alimony calculated

 Any spousal support ordered after December 31, 2018, is subject to the Tax Cuts and Jobs Act of 2017.
 It abolished a tax deduction that had been on the books for more than 70 years.

 For divorce settlements after December 31, 2018, the paying spouse is no longer be able to deduct this amount.
-At the same time, the recipient will no longer have to pay taxes on that money.
+At the same time, the recipient no longer has to pay taxes on that money.

 The previous situation gave the payer a major “above the line” deduction (as opposed to an itemized deduction).